PiwikPRO/plugin-SiteMigration/README.md

- --port                Destination database port (default: "3306") --date-from (-F)      Start date from which data should be migrated --date-to (-T)        Start date from which data should be migrated --new-id-site (-I)    New site id, if provided site config will not be migrated, log and archive data will be copied into existing site
- --help (-h)           Display this help message.
+ --port                Destination database port (default: "3306") --date-from (-F)      Start date from which data should be migrated --date-to (-T)        Start date from which data should be migrated --help (-h)           Display this help message.
  --quiet (-q)          Do not output any message.
  --verbose (-v|vv|vvv) Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug